lizzyhku/OASD/README.md

 # OASD

-This is the implementation of our paper "Online Anomalous Subtrajectory Detection on Road Networks with Deep Reinforcement Learning (ICDE23)".
+This is the implementation of our paper "Online Anomalous Subtrajectory Detection on Road Networks with Deep Reinforcement Learning" (ICDE23).

 ## Requirements